19 Best Countries to Visit in Europe

 Insider's tip: Make time to visit the breathtaking Faroe Islands.

-Iceland is a majestic land sprinkled with some of the world's most captivating scenery.
+Iceland is a majestic land sprinkled with some of the world's most captivating scenery and unique tourist attractions.
 A sparsely populated island, this breathtaking spot has become one of the most coveted of bucket list vacation destinations.

 Adventure-seekers visit for its eccentric topography.
 You can traipse across, through, or around everything from glaciers to fjords to volcanoes to ice caves to waterfalls to mountain ranges.